 We construct a de-identified dataset on parent characteristics and student outcomes by linking five sources of data: (1) federal income tax records on parents and children’s incomes from 1996-2021; (2) 1098-T tax forms on college attendance from 1999-2015; (3) Pell grant records from the Department of Education’s National Student Loan Data System from 1999-2013; (4) standardized test score data from the College Board from 2001-2005 and every other year from 2007-15 and ACT from 2001-15; and (5) applications and admissions records for undergraduate first-year student admissions spanning subsets of years from 1998- 2015 from several Ivy-Plus colleges and highly selective public flagship universities, as well as data for all colleges in the University of California (UC) and California State University (CSU) systems and all four-year public colleges in Texas from the Texas Higher Education Coordinating Board (THECB).
 We include data from UC-Berkeley, UCLA, and UT-Austin among others in our sample of highly selective public flagship universities with internal data.
 These five sets of data were linked to each other at the individual level by social security number and/or identifying information such as name, date of birth, and gender.8

-They tracked many of the student’s characteristics, such as their academic ratings, nonacademic ratings, earnings, test scores, and whatnot.
-Nonacademic ratings did predict reaching the top 1% in earnings after graduating, but this effect disappears after controlling for the effect of attending selective universities.
+They tracked many of the student’s characteristics, such as their academic ratings, nonacademic ratings, earnings, and test scores.
+Nonacademic ratings predicted reaching the top 1% in earnings after graduating, but this effect disappears after controlling for the effect of attending selective universities.

-Test scores did predict achievement in this sample, even after controlling for attendance, race, gender, and GPA:
+Test scores, however, did predict achievement in this sample, even after controlling for attendance, race, gender, and GPA:

 Given that there are no threshold effects for cognitive ability, it should be expected that high scores exhibit no threshold effects.
 This appears to apply to SAT scores, but not GPA.

-As nonacademic ratings made by universities don’t predict anything, my priors are that most conventional selection methods (e.g. volunteering, extracurriculars, interviews, personal essay ratings, references) do not work, which corroborates the results from Hunter and Schmidt’s meta-analysis of predictors of job performance.
-I’m not sure if this is the case for athletics, though — I would consider it a decent signal of a prosocial and functional personality.
+As nonacademic ratings assessed by admissions departments don’t predict anything, my priors are that most conventional selection methods (e.g. volunteering, extracurriculars, interviews, personal essay ratings, references) do not work, which corroborates the results from Hunter and Schmidt’s meta-analysis of predictors of job performance.
+I’m not sure if this is the case for athletics, thougy — they’re a decent signal of a prosocial and functional personality.

 III.

-There are other methods of evaluating students besides everything that I brought up earlier.
-Did the student start their own business?
-Did they win a national competition in physics?
-Did they become a chess GM at 14?
-Did they skip 3 grades?
-Are they a top athlete?
+There are other methods of evaluating students besides everything that I brought up earlier, such as extreme levels of achievement: skipping grades, winning national competitions, or high elo in chess.
 Hard to fake signals of extreme competence and intelligence should be considered the gold standard when it comes to admitting students to elite universities.
+Stuff like businesses or starting nonprofits can easily be faked using parents or friends.

-Asians and men should be discriminated against at elite universities — this is because a sex ratio of 50-50 is ideal for social purposes, and because Asians exhibit lower levels of eminence (e.g. extreme wealth, creative achievement) than what would be predicted from intelligence alone.
+Asians and men should be discriminated against at elite universities — this is because a sex ratio of 50-50 is ideal for social purposes, and because Asians exhibit lower levels of eminence (e.g. extreme wealth, creative achievement) in comparison to what would be predicted from intelligence alone.

 The average IQ of harvard students is definitely higher than 122, there are some factors that attenuate the IQ observed in this study, the sample is mostly composed of psychology students, ceiling effect, they used the abbreviated WAIS which obviously has a lower g-loading than the full WAIS and I'm not sure if it's right to correct for the flynn effect in this case.